Department of Religion and Philosophy

 Office Phone: (404) 880-6043

-Dr. Philip M. Dunston is the Interim Chair of the Department.
+Dr. Philip M. Dunston is the Chair and Assistant Professor of the Department.
 He has served on the faculty since 1992.
 His course curriculum includes: REL.
 362: Psychology of Religion, REL.
 101: Bible History, GED 101: Freshman Seminar and he is a DuBois Fellow for the class of 2011.
-Dr. Dunston is the Director of the Accelerated Interdisciplinary Degree Program (AIDP), the honors program in Religion.
 He has served as a member of the Board of Trustees and as a Faculty Assembly officer.
 His publications include: Keep It Real--Working with Today's Black Youth, Abingdon Press 2005.
 Chapter 2, "A Matter of Discovery."
 Online Journal, Network, Spirituality and Higher Education, Fall 2005.
 He has written the foreword for two publications: Fragments of John's Gospel, L.H.
 Whelchel and Dismantling the Twin Towers of Race and Racism, Alfred Walker Jr. Dr. Philip Dunston is currently developing a new course in Black Theology and writing for an online journal, Testamentum.

 Illya Davis, M.T.S